marciogualtieri/analytics/README.md

 According with the requirements, we should "track the event in our data store", which, in my understanding, translates to: the event should be fully saved to the data store.
 If we simply update the statistics for each event, we wouldn't be truly tracking the events, given that the timestamp of each individual event would be lost.

-The specification appear to suggest that the parameters in the POST call were query parameters, but given that the usual is using url-encoded form parameters in the body of the request, that's what I have opted for.
+The specification appear to suggest that the parameters in the POST call were query parameters, but given that the usual is passing url-encoded form parameters in the body for a POST request, that's what I have opted for.
+This choice is open to discussion during the reviewing process.

 **GET**